Emoticon: Western

 A broad grin is sometimes shown with crinkled eyes to express further amusement; XD and the addition of further "D" letters can suggest laughter or extreme amusement, e.g., XDDDD.
-The "3" in X3 and :3 represents an animal's mouth.
+The "3" in X3 and :3 represents a cat's mouth.
 An equal sign is often used for the eyes in place of the colon, seen as =).
 It has become more acceptable to omit the hyphen, whether a colon or an equal sign is used for the eyes.
 One linguistic study has indicated that the use of a nose in an emoticon may be related to the user's age, with younger people less likely to use a nose.